tim-klug/Coding-Dojo/Katas/BankAccount/README.md

 ### Scenario 6

-Given a bank aaount with a credit limit, when a withdraw exceeds the amount of balance and credit, then the transaction is rejected.
+Given a bank account with a credit limit, when a withdraw exceeds the amount of balance and credit, then the transaction is rejected.

 ### Scenario 7